Eval: ActionScript

 In ActionScript (Flash's programming language), eval cannot be used to evaluate arbitrary expressions.
 According to the Flash 8 documentation, its usage is limited to expressions which represent "the name of a variable, property, object, or movie clip to retrieve.
 This parameter can be either a String or a direct reference to the object instance."

 ActionScript 3 does not support eval.

 The ActionScript 3 Eval Library and the D.eval API were development projects to create equivalents to eval in ActionScript 3.
 Both have ended, as Adobe Flash Player has reached its end-of-life.

 Lisp

 Lisp was the original language to make use of an eval function in 1958.
 In fact, definition of the eval function led to the first implementation of the language interpreter.

 Before the eval function was defined, Lisp functions were manually compiled to assembly language statements.
-However, once the eval function had been manually compiled it was then used as part of a simple read-eval-print loop which formed the basis of the first Lisp interpreter.
+However, once the eval function had been manually compiled it was then used as part of a simple read–eval–print loop which formed the basis of the first Lisp interpreter.

 Later versions of the Lisp eval function have also been implemented as compilers.

-The eval function in Lisp expects a form to be evaluated and executed as argument.
-The return value of the given form will be the return value of the call to eval.
+The eval function in Lisp expects a form to be evaluated as its argument.
+The resulting value of the given form will be the returned value of the call to eval.

 This is an example Lisp code: